InterContinental Real Guatemala

 Antigua Guatemala is the perfect place to visit during the afternoon.
 On the journey, delight yourself with the beautiful landscapes along the way.
 Once you arrive, get ready to enjoy an extraordinary preserved Spanish colonial town, perfectly located between the Water, Fire and Acatenango volcanoes.
 Make sure to visit the stunning array of museum and ruins, the markets, and the cathedral.

-Once you are back to the city, the best way to end your day it’s to take a relaxing massage at our SPA InterCotinental, and then walk down the lobby to enjoy a nice dinner at any of our gourmet restaurants with options of Asian, Mediterranean and ¨Build Your Own¨ Cuisine.
-If desired delight yourself with a Cacao Tikal Martini at Maya Lounge.
+Once you are back in the city, I suggest you end your day by taking a relaxing massage at our SPA InterCotinental.
+After, walk down the lobby and enjoy a nice dinner at any of our gourmet restaurants with options of Asian, Mediterranean and ¨Build Your Own¨ Cuisine.
+Also, I encourage you to try the Cacao Tikal Martini at the Maya Lounge.

 Altitude: 1.499 metres.
 Latitude: 14º 37' 15" N Longitude: 90º 31' 36" O 3,942,348 hab.
 Population: 3,942,348 hab Extension: 228 Km2 Weather: Tempering

 There is an active volcano in Guatemala called Pacaya and you can climb it to watch the lava.
 It's good to see it during the day, but for a truly extraordinary experience, take a trip to watch it at night.
 If you want to take the adventure ask to the Concierge.